microsoft/vscode-dev-containers/containers/haskell/README.md

+**IMPORTANT NOTE: This Template is deprecated and is no longer supported.**

 # Haskell (Community)

 _This definition will hopefully get you going quickly with Haskell running as a remote container in vscode_